Life, Biology, and Capitalism

 The Essence of Life

-Why would a cell behave in a purposeful manner?
-That is, what would cause it to autonomously move, ingest, and divide?
-Somewhere within the cell there must be a source of volition – the will or desire for self-preservation that provides the impetus for such activities.
+What could cause such behavior?
+Why, for instance, would a cell move, ingest, and divide?
+Somewhere within the cell's matter there must be a source of volition - the will or desire for self-preservation that impels for such activities.
 What might this source be?
 Self-preservation implies the existence of a self.
 This in turn implies the existence of a division between self and non-self.
 For a cell this division is the lipid membrane that constitutes the cell boundary.
-A cell’s volition is therefore rooted in its capacity to distinguish the internal world within the cell boundary from the external world beyond it, and to interact with this external world to serve its interests.
+A cell's volition is therefore rooted in its capacity to distinguish the internal world within the cell boundary from the external world beyond it, and to interact with the world for survival purposes.
 This capacity is appropriately called awareness.

 How does awareness arise?
-This requires organic structures that respond differently to the worlds inside and outside the cell boundary.
+Although the details remain mysterious, this clearly requires organic structures that respond differently to the worlds inside and outside the cell boundary.
 Such structures, I suspect, are generated under unusual physical conditions by one of the universe’s most basic activities: self-organization.
 This property is already evident at the level of the atom, where electrons, protons, and neutrons spontaneously organize themselves into a coherent unit.
 At higher levels, it is even more prominent.
 As Stuart Kauffman has noted, “… vast veins of spontaneous order lie at hand.
 Laws of complexity spontaneously generate much of the order of the natural world.”

-The sequence just described is depicted in the diagram below.
+The sequence just described is depicted in figure 2.

 Let me use this diagram to briefly repeat the above description, but this time by moving in the causal direction: from the physical world to purposeful behavior, as indicated by the arrows.